 How to deal with sexual shaming (‘slut shaming’)

-Sexual shaming can happen to anyone, but often happens to girls and women.
+Sexual shaming can happen to anyone, but often happens to girls, women and LGBTI+ people.
 It can come from family members, friends, peers, people online and even medical professionals.

 Here are some things you can do: